ms/buildtogether.tech/src/important/index.md

 you are *never* at your productive peak.
 Ironically,
 the cost of self-interruptions may be even worse than the cost for external interruptions [% b Abad2018 %].

-Making lists and setting 50-minute alarms will seem a little earnest at first, but your friends will stop mocking you when they see that you're able to finish your assignments and still have time to play some badminton and catch a movie.
-They may even start to imitate you.

 <blockquote markdown="1">
 ### Nothing about us without us